centarro/commerce-docs/docs/v1/user-guide/products.md

 **New View**

 We're creating a new view based on Product Displays.
-Instead of relying on Teasers to get all of the fields, we're going to display fields the way we want them using a Relationship.
-If this seems dull, imagine adding a default argument for taxonomy and you instantly have a categorized catalog page.
+Instead of relying on Teasers to get all the fields, we're going to display fields the way we want them using a Relationship.
+If this seems dull, imagine adding a default argument for taxonomy, and you instantly have a categorized catalog page.

 <ul class="screenshot_breadcrumbs">
   <li class="first">Administration</li>